Ichiro Suzuki: 2004: Single season hit record

-On 21 May, Ichiro recorded his 2,000th professional hit.
+On May 21, Suzuki recorded his 2,000th professional hit.
 His 200th hit of 2004 came in just his 126th game.
-By the end of September, with one three-game series remaining, Ichiro's hit total stood at 256—one shy of Sisler.
-Ichiro singled off the Rangers' Ryan Drese on 1 October to tie Sisler's record.
-In the third inning, on a 3–2 count, Ichiro singled up the middle for his 258th hit of the year, which Ichiro later called "the greatest moment of my baseball career".
+By the end of September, with one three-game series remaining, Suzuki's hit total stood at 256—one shy of Sisler.
+Suzuki singled off the Rangers' Ryan Drese on October 1 to tie Sisler's record.
+In the third inning, on a 3–2 count, Suzuki singled up the middle for his 258th hit of the year, which Suzuki later called "the greatest moment of my baseball career."
 He was greeted by a swarm of teammates, and a standing ovation from the fans.
-Sisler's daughter, Frances Sisler Drochelman attended the game and was greeted by Ichiro after his hit.
-Ichiro finished the 2004 season with a record of 262 hits, giving him the single-season records for both the United States and Japanese baseball.
+Sisler's daughter Frances Sisler Drochelman attended the game and was greeted by Suzuki after his hit.
+Suzuki finished the 2004 season with a record of 262 hits, giving him the single-season records for both the United States and Japanese baseball.

-In July 2009, while in St. Louis for his ninth All-Star appearance, Ichiro made a trip to Sisler's grave.
+In July 2009, while in St. Louis for his ninth All-Star appearance, Suzuki made a trip to Sisler's grave.
 He later told reporters, "There's not many chances to come to St. Louis.
 In 2004, it was the first time I crossed paths with him, and his family generously came all the way to Seattle.
 Above all, it was a chance.
 I wanted to do that for a grand upperclassman of the baseball world.
 I think it's only natural for someone to want to do that, to express my feelings in that way.
 I'm not sure if he's happy about it."

-From 2001 to 2004, Ichiro had more hits (924) than anyone in history over any four-year period, breaking the record of 918 that Bill Terry accumulated from 1929 to 1932; Terry, however, played in 34 fewer games than Ichiro during their respective four-year spans.
+From 2001 to 2004, Suzuki had more hits (924) than anyone in history over any four-year period, breaking the record of 918 that Bill Terry accumulated from 1929 to 1932; Terry, however, played in 34 fewer games than Suzuki during their respective four-year spans.
 He would later surpass his own mark by recording 930 hits from 2004 to 2007.
-During one 56-game stretch in 2004, Ichiro batted over .450.
-By comparison, Joe DiMaggio batted .408 during his record-setting 56-game hitting streak.
-Ichiro batted over .400 against left-handed pitching in 2004.
+During one 56-game stretch in 2004, Suzuki batted over .450.
+By comparison, Joe DiMaggio batted .408 during his record 56-game hitting streak.
+Suzuki batted over .400 against left-handed pitching in 2004.